 The opinions expressed in this article are solely those of the author and are not necessarily those of World Religion News.

-Tags: Ahmadiyya Muslim Community, American Muslims, Daesh, discrimination, Donald Trump, executive order, immigrant ban, immigrant visas, Islam, Islamophobia, Muslim Ally, Muslim Ban, National Security, refugee, terrorism, United Together
+Tags: Ahmadiyya Muslim Community, American Muslims, Daesh, discrimination, Donald Trump, executive order, immigrant visas, Immigration Ban, Islam, Islamophobia, Muslim Ally, Muslim Ban, National Security, refugee, terrorism, United Together

 WRN Featured Contributors are comprised of two groups: A) The official spokespersons affiliated with a religion or religious organization or B) WRN hand-picked religion and theology writers from around the web.
 If you would like to be a featured contributor, please contact us here.